gvocale/travel-suggestions/Japan.md

 http://nippombashi.toraru.com/display/index

 ### Kitashinchi
-Authentic and lively atmosphere, restaurant, bars, shops
+Authentic and lively atmosphere, restaurant, bars, shops.
+Lots of nightclubs for office workers, where they bring their mistresses.

 ### Namba / Dotombori / Shinsaibashi
 - [ ] Walk in Orange Street (cafe and shops)